MrMicrowaveOven/AlgorithmsCurriculum/options.md

 Why?
 Your company will probably eventually fail.
 Options vest over four years and you shouldn't work that long at your first company.
 Even if the company becomes valuable, it takes forever for it to go IPO so you can sell shares.
-You're grant will be small and you'll be diluted as the company takes on more investors.
+Your grant will be small and you'll be diluted as the company takes on more investors.

 Negotiate for salary, not for options.
 A high base salary means bigger raises in the future.
 Future employers won't understand that you took